 End Date: Specify the high end of the date range you wish to search.

 Using this form, if you wanted to check to see if someone in the portal unassigned a user from a particular role, you might search for a resource name of user and a resource action of unassign.
-The results of such a search might look something like the figure below.
+The results of such a search might look something like figure 17.4.

 Once you have the results of your search, you can click on any of the records returned to see the detail page for that record.
-The figure below shows, in this case, that the default administrative user removed the Power User role from Joe Bloggs.
+Figure 17.5 shows, in this particular case, the default administrative user removed Stephen Professor from the role of Power User.

 As you can see, Liferay’s audit portlets give you a lot of power to see what’s happening in your portal.
 You can use this information to troubleshoot problems, determine ownership of particular actions, or, as Harry is about to do, find out who made permission changes they weren’t supposed to make.